ArlingtonCouncilOfPTAs/tech-guide/tax-documents.md

 - The reason why the purchase is tax exempt
 - The name, title, and signature of the organization's agent who is making the purchase

 While your PTA's EIN does not have to appear on this document, it is a common misunderstanding that you must provide this number at the time of purchase.
-Simply including it in the reason for tax exemption streamlines the and avoids unnecesesary delay.
+Simply including it in the reason for tax exemption streamlines this process and avoids unnecesesary delay.
 For example:

 > This purchase is exempt because NAME OF YOUR PTA is a 501(c)(3) tax-exempt organization with EIN 12-34566789.